Mamluk Playing Cards

 Nã'ib*, the game of lieutenants...

 The early history of cards in Western Europe was related to the invasion of North Africa, Spain and Sicily by Islamic forces during the Mamluk Sultanate of Egypt which ended in 1517.
 This coincided with the Nasrid Kingdom of Granada in Andalusia (13th - 15th century), the last Islamic stronghold in the Iberian Peninsula.
 Spain was the point of contact with the Arab world, where cultural, military and commercial interactions occurred.
-The game of cards became established in most West European countries by c.1375, but was being banned by the authorities shortly afterwards which suggests their rapid popularity.
+Playing cards became established in most West European countries by c.1375, but were being banned by the authorities shortly afterwards which suggests their rapid popularity.

 Islamic doorway with horseshoe arch Islamic gravestone with horseshoe arches